 Individuals feel these tensions as well: people are sandwiched between the needs of aging parents and the needs of small children; parents feel stretched to meet their vocational obligations and spend time with their families; students want to serve others but feel pressed to just get their own work done.

 Of course, in the face of Jesus’ power, none of these really are either/or propositions, even though they seem like dead ends.
 In Mark’s gospel, Jesus’ power is enough to provide new life for both the rich man’s daughter and the poor woman.
 How often do we assume that God’s power is not enough to bring life out of the seemingly impossible choices we make?
 We are challenged to open up the interruptions and hard choices of our lives to Jesus’ power to bring life out of death.

 Jairus, a respected leader, begs Jesus to heal his daughter.
-A woman with a hemorrhage was considered ritually unclean and treated as an outcast.
+A woman with a hemorrhage is ritually unclean, treated as an outcast in Jewish society.
 Both Jairus and the unnamed woman come to Jesus in faith, believing in his power to heal and bring life out of death.

 21When Jesus had crossed again in the boat to the other side, a great crowd gathered around him; and he was by the sea.
 22Then one of the leaders of the synagogue named Jairus came and, when he saw him, fell at his feet 23and begged him repeatedly, “My little daughter is at the point of death.
 Come and lay your hands on her, so that she may be made well, and live.”
 24So he went with him.